Aljoscha Meyer does computer science.

 A figure from the paper: the back-and-forth of messages in an example protocol run.

 Range-based set reconciliation is a simple approach to efficiently computing the union of two sets over a network, based on recursively partitioning the sets and comparing fingerprints of the partitions to probabilistically detect whether a partition requires further work.
-Several open source projects started considering this algorithm.

 APIs like iterators, streams, sinks, readers, or writers are all APIs for lazily working with potentially infinite sequences of items.
 There is a large number of competing designs, but little principled work on evaluating them.
 Starting from the question of how to objectively evaluate such APIs, I derive some instructive and useful hierarchies of interfaces for lazily working with sequences.